 The duality of Betty -- and pretty much everyone else -- highlights Don's inability to see the other side of his own self, as the AMC show delivers an impressive episode.

-HitFix's Alan Sepinwall reviews "The Crash," the May 19 episode of AMC's "Mad Men," in which Don and Stan get a special shot, the agency loses a leader and Sally meets her 'Grandma Ida'.
-Read More... http://www.hitfix.com/whats-alan-watching/review-mad-me more
+HitFix's Alan Sepinwall reviews "The Better Half," the May 26 episode of AMC's "Mad Men," in which Don and Betty go to camp, while Peggy's fear of the neighborhood comes to a point.
+Read More... http://www.hitfix.com/whats-alan-watching/review-mad-men-the more